 In order to demonstrate the potential economic viability of the Berta Sur and Central resources, a series of pit optimizations using the Lersch & Grossmann algorithm was completed utilizing appropriate operating costs, results obtained from the metallurgical test work, and a variety of copper prices.
-For a US\$3.00/lb copper price and a 0.14%CuT cut-off grade, the optimum pits were determined to contain 17,604,000t at a grade of 0.37%CuT and an overall stripping ratio of 0.49:1, as detailed in Table 3 below.
+For a US\$3.00/lb copper price, the optimum pits were determined to contain 17,604,000t at a grade of 0.37%CuT and an overall stripping ratio of 0.49:1, as detailed in Table 5 below.